Th3nglishman/Game-Frame/README.md

 Sprite: Is the superclass of all sprites
 Starter: Contains the main method to run the program
 TextBased: Is a textbased game like creation

+TOO LONG DIDN'T READ(TLDR)
+-You can run the project to start it or run the starter method

+-You can change the constants class if you want to change settings

+-This has multiple simple games in an easy interface for your enjoyment and study

 Credits
 ________